AlgoMaster Logo

 Intuition

-Here is the key observation: when we move the window one position to the right, we lose the leftmost element and gain a new element on the right.
-Instead of recalculating the entire sum, we can just subtract the element that dropped off and add the new one that came in.
+When the window moves one position to the right, it loses the leftmost element and gains a new element on the right.
+Instead of recalculating the entire sum, subtract the element that dropped off and add the one that came in.
+This is the fixed-size sliding window pattern: compute the sum of the first window once, then move it across the array with a single addition and subtraction per step.

 Algorithm